HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Including as few as possible directly in HTML

 As with JS, inlining CSS could prove detrimental for the size of your HTML file and for the performance of your website.
-This is often found on websites built with CM and those relying on the [Critical CSS method](https://web.dev/extract-critical-css/).
+This is often found on websites built with CM and those relying on the <a hreflang="en" href="https://web.dev/extract-critical-css/">Critical CSS method</a>.

 {{ figure_markup(
   image="style-usage.png",